2nil-web/webapp/webapp_quick_user_doc_and_reference.md

    A tool to create standalone applications based on web technology.
    <ins>Usage:</ins> webapp [OPTIONS] ARGUMENT
    <ins>Available options</ins>
-   -h Print this message and eventually exit.
+   <code>-h Print this message and eventually exit.
    -v Display version information and eventually exit.
    -b Provide additional browser arguments to the webview2 component.
    -c Provide an html string that will be directly set to the webview.
    -f Provide a url (a remote one must prepended with 'http://').
    -p Provide the path where could be found a file with a name within the following ones: webview.min.html, webview.html, index.min.html, index.html, index.min.js, index.js.
     The use of these 3 previous options is mutually exclusive.
     It is also possible to directly provide their argument as the last one of the command (hence witout the option), but prepended with "html://", for -c.
    -t Set the title of the webview windows, default is to display the url as title if it is provided or nothing if just an html string is provided.
    -j Inject a javascript command before loading html page.
    -r Run the provided javascript command and exits.
    -d Activate the developper mode in the webview.
    -l Set the log level.
 Their precedence is: ALL < TRACE < DEBUG < INFO < WARN < ERROR < FATAL < OFF.
    -g Set the log file name.
    -q Alias for -l OFF.
     These three previous option may also be set by the environment variables 'LOG' and 'LOGFILE' but the options have precedence on the environment.
     If neither the environment nor the options are set then relies on the debug option if it is used to set the log level to 'DEBUG'.
    -u List and briefly explain all the javascript objects extending the webview.
    -n Set windows icon with the provided .ico file.
    -m The webview window will be minimized at startup.
    -M The webview window will be maximized at startup.
    -s The webview window will not be shown at startup.
    -k Set webview hints => 0: width and height are default size, 1 set them as minimum bound, 2 set them as maximum bound.
 3 they are fixed.
 Any other value is ignored.
-   -a Do not generate javascript class instanciation for the webview extension functions.
+   -a Do not generate javascript class instanciation for the webview extension functions</code>

 2. **<ins>Some indications</ins>**
    Below is a list of all the added variables and functions to this webview app.